canjs/canjs/docs/can-guides/commitment/recipes/playlist-editor/playlist-editor.md

   new Sortable(el);
   ```

-- [can-view-callbacks.attr can.view.callbacks.attr] can listen to when a custom attribute is
+- [can-view-callbacks.attr viewCallbacks.attr()] can listen to when a custom attribute is
   found in a [can-stache] template like:

   ```js